 Vegetarian-friendly or vegan restaurants on Happy Cow's Honolulu list:

-[Of course, conference attendees should research dining establishments and practice due diligence before eating there, just as they would on the "mainland."]
+[More comprehensive lists of recommended restaurants & activities will be provided at the end of in the draft (and later, final) conference program.
+Of course, conference attendees should research dining establishments and practice due diligence before eating there, just as they would on the "mainland."]